Although this article is primarily aimed at people who want to take live fish on a plane it will also cover taking dead fish on a plane too.

 @AskTSA Service

-The TSA offers a very good service on Twitter and Facebook where you can ask a specific question about whether you can take something through the security checkpoint and they will respond quickly.
+The TSA offers very good service on Twitter and Facebook.
+You can ask a specific question about whether you can take something through the security checkpoint, and they will respond quickly.

 This is in response to a passenger’s question regarding transporting fish: